Last Update: June 28, 2022

 We are currently working with the National Park Service and the Apsáalooke (Crow) Indian Tribe to arrange access for the entirety of the re-survey.
 The re-mapping effort will not begin in Bighorn until access is approved.

 This resurvey project began back in March, 2021.
-It is currently in the soft opening phase.
-We expect to host monthly survey trips, open to all members of the grotto, beginning this fall.
+We expect to host monthly survey trips, open to all members of the grotto and community.

 Future Project Weekend Dates